ninoxdb/ninox-dev-cli/README.md

 ## `ninox database download`

-Download the settings and configuration (e.g Tables, Fields, Views and Reports) of a Ninox database to the local filesystem.
-The ENV argument comes before the command name.
+Download the settings and configuration (i.e Tables, Fields, Views and Reports) of a Ninox database to the local filesystem.
+The ENV argument comes before the command name e.g ninox <ENV> database download -i 1234.

 ```
 USAGE